MicrosoftDocs/msteams-docs/msteams-platform/tabs/what-are-custom-tabs.md

 <br><br>Your script must include the microsoftTeams.initialize() method call for your page to be displayed.

-## Tabs on mobile clients
+## Tabs across platforms and environments

-The Teams application is cross-platform and your tab should operate across multiple platforms and operating environments as well.
-Microsoft's [Fluent Design System](foo.md) provides principled design guidelines, patterns, and tools for devices and interactions across platforms.
+The Teams application is cross-platform and your tab should also operate across multiple platforms and operating environments.
+Microsoft's [Fluent Design System](foo.md) provides principled design guidelines, patterns, and tools for devices and interactions across multiple platforms.

 ## Get Started